audreyshub/my-first-jekyll-site/index.md

   - section_id: hero
     component: hero_block.html
     type: heroblock
-    title: 'Hi, I''m Audrey.'
+    title: 'Hi, I''m Audrey 🖖'
     content: >-
-      I'm a web designer, developer, artist and tinkerer.
-I geek out over code as much as design.
-I build pretty rad websites and applications for entrepreneurs, artists and organizations that do good.
+      I'm a designer, developer and artist who's excited about code as much as design.
+I design websites and applications for entrepreneurs, artists and organizations that do good.
   - section_id: latest-projects
     component: portfolio_block.html
     type: portfolioblock
     layout_style: mosaic
     title: Recent Work
-    subtitle: Take a look at the projects I've built below
+    subtitle: Take a look at the projects I've built 👇
     num_projects_displayed: 6
     view_all_text: View All
     view_all_url: portfolio/index.html